GovScape: A Public Multimodal Search System for 70 Million Pages of Government PDFs: Search Affordances

 \subsection{Visual Search}

-For our visual search functionality, we leverage the \texttt{openai/clip-vit-base-patch32} embedding model from our pre-processing pipeline \cite{CLIP_paper}.
-Trained using contrastive language-image pre-training (CLIP), this CLIP model jointly embeds image and text data.
-Consequently, we can embed any natural language query over the visual features of the PDFs and perform a nearest-neighbors search in order to retrieve relevant results.
-For example, an end-user can formulate queries such as: ``redacted documents,'' ``aerial photographs,'' ``Gantt charts,'' or ``weather patterns.''
+For our visual search functionality, we leverage the \texttt{openai/clip-vit-base-patch32} embedding model from our pre-processing pipeline \citep{CLIP_paper}.
+Trained using contrastive language-image pre-training (CLIP), this model jointly embeds image and text data.
+We can embed any natural language query over the visual features of the PDFs and perform a nearest-neighbors search in order to retrieve relevant results.
+For example, an end-user can formulate queries such as: ``redacted documents'' or ``aerial photographs.''
 Here, we perform the analogous procedure as for semantic text search: on the back-end, each query is embedded using this CLIP model; we then compare this embedding to the pre-computed CLIP embeddings for all other PDF page images and retrieve the nearest neighbors using Faiss.
 As with semantic text search, all PDF pages meeting filter conditions are ranked according to similarity.
 Figure \ref{fig:visual_example} shows an example of visual search.